dnbtc/Productivity-Timer/README.md

 this is the bash command i used to make the executible on my mac. pyinstaller --onefile --noconsole --exclude-module PyQt5.QtNetwork --exclude-module PyQt5.QtSql PyQt_Countdown.py

-It should be cross platoform if you compile on your platform
+It should be cross platform if you compile on your platform

 ![Screenshot](Screenshot.png)
 ![Screenshot](Screenshot2.png)